buildLittleWorlds/applied-AI/src/content/docs/chapters/evaluation-metrics.md

    - Emotional impact: 1 (Flat) to 5 (Deeply moving)

-2. Yes/No Checklist: For criteria that are either met or not Example for Melody Generation:
+2. Yes/No Checklist: For criteria that are either met or not Example for World-Building:
-   - Stays in specified key: Yes/No
+- Establishes a unique societal structure: Yes/No
-   - Includes a memorable hook: Yes/No
+- Includes a central conflict or tension: Yes/No
-   - Fits within given tempo range: Yes/No
+- Incorporates sensory details of the environment: Yes/No

 3. Percentage-Based Scoring: For criteria where you can count occurrences Example for Lyric Sentiment Analysis: